A Resident’s Remarks

 Pamella Mubeza is a past resident of Carty House.
-We are honoured to share some of her story here, as a way to celebrate Black History month in Canada.
+We are honoured to share some of her story here.
 Thank You, Pamella, for your inspiration!

 Pamella is a feminist and human rights activist, born in a small suburb of the capital of Burundi.
 She is the 10th child of a large family.
 Having become a single mother in 2004, she is Founder of the AMC Association of Single Moms for Peace and Development, an organization which fights against homophobic and discriminatory practices against women, in particular the rights to education of teenage mothers and the action of citizens of women.
 She also founded the “Our rights Our choice” project, for free menstrual hygiene products as well as the economic empowerment of women and political participation of women.
 She is also the President of the Burundian Alliance of Human Rights Activists and Defenders, which advocates freedom of expression for Burundian activists inside and outside the country.
 She has studied clinical and social psychology and obtained a master’s degree in conflict study from Saint Paul University in 2018.